Zadorina/Business_operations_analysis_Rockbuster_Stealth-/README.md

 For the Career Foundry Data Analytics Program, a SQL data analysis project was completed.

 **Objective**:
 A movie rental company Rockbuster Stealth LLC  acting globally.
-In order to remain competitive, it is attempting to diversify its business model and conquer the online movie-renting market.
+In order to remain competitive, the managment attempting to diversify its business model and conquer the online movie-renting market.

 **Tableau Visualizations:**
 https://public.tableau.com/app/profile/zadorina.zadorina/viz/Movies_16743330792350/Sheet1